-I’m Kevin MacDonell, primary author of content on CoolData, which has been going since December 2009.
-I’m also co-author of a new book to be published by CASE in January 2014, called “Score!”.
+Kevin MacDonell is primary author of content on CoolData, which has been going since December 2009, and co-author with Peter Wylie of a new book published by CASE called “Score!: Data-Driven Success for Your Advancement Team.”

-For nearly a decade I’ve been promoting the use of data mining and predictive modelling for advancement of higher education institutions both in my workplace and through presenting at conferences.
-This blog collects some of the interesting things I’ve learned along the way.
-I offer tips and shortcuts, neat ideas, discussions of issues — mostly related to data mining, but sometimes straying into other data-related areas.
-I try to balance my own views with the appearance of guest posts by others who do similar work.
+For nearly a decade he has been promoting the use of data mining and predictive modelling for advancement of higher education institutions both in the workplace and through presenting at conferences.
+This blog collects some of the interesting things he’s learned along the way, and occasionally features guest posts by others who do similar work.

 I believe working with data has a lot more to do with attitude and interest than skills or tools.
 I have to say that, because I have no formal training in statistics; I was a journalism major!
 (See?
 I know how to use a semicolon.)
 The desire to contribute to decision-making at our institutions in concrete, data-driven and cool ways is a prime motivator for learning.

 Kevin MacDonell, CoolData blog

 P.S. — Feel free to email me, but unfortunately I may not be able to respond to requests for detailed help.
 I also do not write reviews of software or books.
 I do not do link exchanges nor do I sell ads.
 I do not accept submissions of guest posts that are not directly related to the subject of this blog, and no I probably won’t post your infographic.
 If in doubt, go ahead and email me, but if I don’t respond within a week it means I probably won’t respond at all.
 Repeated followup emails won’t help.